 There are many benefits to belonging to a labor union.
-However, if you find yourself unsatisfied with your union membership, you may be wondering if it's possible to switch to a different union.
+However, if you find yourself dissatisfied with your union membership, you may be wondering if it's possible to switch to a different union.
 Read on to learn more about switching labor unions.

 Deciding to Change Your Union